bedita/docs/source/customize_endpoints.rst

 URL path filters can be inhibited or new ones can be added overriding that property in ``ApiController``.

-In practice filters are divided by request type (GET, POST, ...) so it is possible doing request like ``GET /objects/1/children``, ``POST /objects/1/relations`` but not ``POST /objects/1/siblings`` because of that filter is active only for GET requests.
+In practice URL path filters are divided by request type (GET, POST, ...) so it is possible doing request like ``GET /objects/1/children``, ``POST /objects/1/relations`` but not ``POST /objects/1/siblings`` because of that filter is active only for GET requests.

-Every URL path filter must have a corresponding controller method named *"request type + Objects + filter camelized"* that will handle the request.
+Every URL path filter must have a corresponding controller method named *"request type + Objects + URL path filter camelized"* that will handle the request.
 First url part *:id* and every other url parts after URL path filter will be passed to that method as arguments.